xyu/hadoop/hadoop-cloud-storage-project/hadoop-tos/hadoop-tos-core/src/site/markdown/cloud-storage/index.md

 This section illustrates how hadoop-tos transforms TOS to a hadoop FileSystem.
 TOS requires object's name must not start with slash, must not contain consecutive slash and must not be empty.
 Here is the transformation rules.

-• Object name is divided by slash to form hierarchy.
+* Object name is divided by slash to form hierarchy.
-• An object whose name ends with slash is a directory.
+* An object whose name ends with slash is a directory.
-• An object whose name doesn't end with slash is a file.
+* An object whose name doesn't end with slash is a file.
-• A file's parents are directories, no matter whether the parent exists or not.
+* A file's parents are directories, no matter whether the parent exists or not.

 For example, supposing we have 2 objects "user/table/" and "user/table/part-0".
-The first object is mapped to "/user/table" in Hadoop and is a directory.
+The first object is mapped to "/user/table" in hadoop and is a directory.
 The second object is mapped to "/user/table/part-0" as a file.
 The non-existent object "user/" is mapped to "/user" as a directory because it's the parent of file "/user/table/part-0".